Pierre-Simon Laplace: Laplace's demon

 This intellect is often referred to as Laplace's demon (in the same vein as Maxwell's demon) and sometimes Laplace's Superman (after Hans Reichenbach).
 Laplace, himself, did not use the word "demon", which was a later embellishment.
 As translated into English above, he simply referred to: "Une intelligence ...
 Rien ne serait incertain pour elle, et l'avenir comme le passé, serait présent à ses yeux."

 Even though Laplace is generally credited with having first formulated the concept of causal determinism, in a philosophical context the idea was actually widespread at the time, and can be found as early as 1756 in Maupertuis' 'Sur la Divination'.
 As well, Jesuit scientist Boscovich first proposed a version of scientific determinism very similar to Laplace's in his 1758 book Theoria philosophiae naturalis.

 Laplace transforms

-As early as 1744, Euler, followed by Lagrange, had started looking for solutions of differential equations in the form:
+As early as 1744, Euler, followed by Lagrange, had started looking for solutions in the form: